- Scholarship Information -

 The winning students will be awarded scholarships for use towards their college education or use in summer arts camps.
 All scholarship awards MUST be claimed within 12 months of high school graduation.
 The amount of scholarships is based on the success of fundraising events for Concert on the Green.
 The fundraising for the scholarships is based solely on support from Clay County residents and businesses and any proceeds from the Memorial Day Concert on the Green event.
 Donations are appreciated and can be made at any time here.

-Concert on the Green is pleased to announce the Bill Prince Outstanding Jazz Musician Award to begin in 2018 and will continue as an on-going scholarship award.
+Concert on the Green is pleased to continue the Bill Prince Outstanding Jazz Musician Award in 2019.

-The winner will be chosen through a competitive audition process and, based on the audition, may perform on the main stage at Concert on the Green on May 27, 2018 at St. Johns Country Day School.
-The winner will receive a $1,000 scholarship award that can be used toward musicor college expenses.
+The winner will be chosen through a competitive audition process and, based on the audition, may perform on the main stage at Concert on the Green on May 26, 2019.
+The winner will receive a scholarship award that can be used toward music or college expenses.

 Apply for the scholarship using the on-line application process.
 Pay attention to your e-mail